mrkara/casper-era-tracker/README.md

 - **[Calculation Logic](docs/CALCULATIONS.md)**: Explanation of the era and block height calculation formulas.
 - **[Contributing Guidelines](CONTRIBUTING.md)**: How to contribute to the project.

+## 🤖 AI-Generated Content Disclaimer

+**Important Notice**: This project contains code and content that was generated with the assistance of artificial intelligence (AI) tools.
+While the code has been reviewed and tested, users should:

+- **Review all code** before using in production environments
+- **Test thoroughly** in their specific use cases
+- **Verify API integrations** and security implementations
+- **Understand the codebase** before making modifications
+- **Follow security best practices** when deploying

+Users are responsible for ensuring the code meets their security, performance, and functional requirements.

 ## 📄 License

 This project is licensed under the Apache License 2.0.
 See the [LICENSE](LICENSE) file for details.